Multi-Target Extended Associations

 auditable: false

-As you can see, this configuration file declares new entity config scope named note and two attributes on entity level in this scope (both of these attributes are applicable for the target side of association):
+and two attributes on the entity level in this scope (both of these attributes are applicable to the target side of the association):

 You can use both of these attributes for your own associations, and they will automatically have the same behavior.
-You can find the implementation of the enabled attribute in AssociationChoiceType (please note that this form type has been configured to be used with this attribute).
+You can find the implementation of the enabled attribute in AssociationChoiceType (please note that this form type is configured to be used with this attribute).
 You can find the implementation of the immutable attribute in AbstractConfigType.

 namespace Acme\Bundle\DemoBundle\Entity;